-They may not be as affectionate as dogs or as adorable as cats, but turtles have at least one huge advantage over those other pets: They won’t beg for food every time you sit down for a meal.
+They may not be as affectionate as dogs or as adorable as cats, but turtles are just as rewarding of a pet for the right owners.

-Still, the urge to share your dinner with your pets is real, and it extends to reptiles as well.
-Before you break off a piece of whatever you’re eating and toss it in their tank, though, you should do research to make sure that it’s safe for your turtle to eat.
+Sometimes, the urge to share your dinner with your pets is real, and it extends to reptiles.
+Before you break off a piece of whatever you’re eating and toss it in their tank, though, you should do research to make sure it’s safe for your turtle to eat.

-If you have fresh fruit or vegetables in your fridge or pantry, chances are that your turtle will be just as happy to snack on them as you are.
+If you have fresh vegetables in your fridge or pantry, chances are that your turtle will be just as happy to snack on them as you are.
 They especially like leafy green veggies, so kale, collard greens, and mustard greens are both healthy and delicious for them.
 They’ll also chow down on carrots, squash, green beans, and peas.
-As far as fruits go, you can give them bananas, apples, and pears, among other things.

 - Here’s a more in-depth look: Can Turtles Eat Chicken?
 What You Need to Know!